DHTMLX/docs-suite/docs/grid/api/api_overview.md

 - Apply [the events of Selection](grid/api/api_overview.md#selection-events) to handle the selection of Grid cells.
 - Apply [the events of RangeSelection](grid/api/api_overview.md#rangeselection-events) to handle the range selection within Grid.
 - Apply [the events of BlockSelection](grid/api/api_overview.md#blockselection-events) to handle the block selection within Grid.
+- Use [the events of Clipboard](grid/api/api_overview.md#clipboard-events) to work with clipboard within Grid.
 - Use [the events of TreeCollection](tree_collection.md#events) to work with data of Grid in the TreeGrid mode.
 :::